romach/articles/angularjs/simple-angular-js-application/README.md

-This example describe, how to create basic AngularJS application with single directive.
+This example describe, how to create basic AngularJS application with single expression.

 [**Demo**](https://romach.github.io/examples/angularjs/simple-angular-js-application/)